Nestled in between New York and the rest of New England, Connecticut dresses up in her finest for fall.

 CT DEP - Connecticut's Fall Foliage

-- Here's a comprehensive guide with links to viewing areas in forests and state parks, general tips for leaf peepers, leaf identification chart, and updated reports beginning in September.
+- Here's a comprehensive guide with viewing areas in forests and state parks, suggested driving tours, and general tips for making the most out of fall in Connecticut.

 Connecticut Fall Foliage Attractions - Check out this guide with complete information on farms and orchards, apple cider mills, pumpkin patches and other related attractions to include on your fall foliage tour of CT.